FermiHDI/network-traffic-generator-lab/README.md

 </p>

 # Network Load Genrator
-This project combines a multi node Locust load genrator with a simple Web App that makes a single request to a Redis server for every call.
+This project combines a multi node Locust load generator with a simple Web App that makes a single request to a Redis server for every call.
 The services are connected through two FFR based linux routers connected with BGP.
 This lab is built using Docker Compose.
 Simply bring up the lab will start a simulation of 5,000 users using four Locust workers.

 ## License
 UNLICENSED - Private <br />